bytn-team/byt/doc/zmq.md

 retrieve the chain from the last known block to the new tip.

-There are several possibilities that ZMQ notification can get lost during transmission depending on the communication type your are using.
-BYTNd appends an up-counting sequence number to each notification which allows listeners to detect lost notifications.
+There are several possibilities that ZMQ notification can get lost during transmission depending on the communication type you are using. bytnd appends an up-counting sequence number to each notification which allows listeners to detect lost notifications.